 Most Popular Fields of Study

-Riverside Community College offers several financial aid options.
-Students may be eligible for grants, scholarships, work-study, and loans.
+The financial aid office offers a wide range of grants, scholarships, work-study, and loans to students who qualify.
 The school’s website provides detailed descriptions of all financial aid available to students and what steps are needed to complete the application process.
 All students are required to fill out a Free Application for Federal Student Aid (FAFSA).

 Student Enrollment Demographics

-Riverside College has an online Hall of Fame section that honors athletes, coaches, contributors, and staff who were once and still are a part of the school’s athletic program.
+The school maintains an online Hall of Fame section that honors athletes, coaches, contributors, and staff who were once and still are a part of the school’s athletic program.
 Included in that section are the inductees’ names, portrait, and biography.